 We look forward to greeting you at the formal graduation ceremony on Friday 18 March 2016 where you will receive your diploma and graduation transcript.
 Please note that the graduation ceremony is the day you officially graduate and accordingly may use the degree and title conferred.
 For this reason we are not able to supply official transcripts or diplomas before that date.
 We will be providing you with the class ranking band soon after the graduation.

 With kind regards,

-One of the most exhilarating activities during the MBA were the in-class simulations.
+One of the most exhilarating activities during the MBA was the in-class simulations.
 The direct head-to-head challenges either between teams or individuals are very exciting, and enjoyable if you are an adrenaline junkie.
-During the RSM EMBA we only had three instances where we were graded on these simulation sessions.
+During the RSM EMBA, we only had three instances where we were graded on these simulation sessions.

 The third simulation was part of the course “Leading Strategic Business Change” and was called ExperienceChange.
-In this intense simulation I had the honor of leading the best team (out of 16).
-Important succes factors were our structured and efficient preparations that enabled us to go for a nice walk around campus between the prep session and the actual simulation.
+In this intense simulation, I had the honor of leading the best team (out of 16).
+Important success factors were the structured and efficient preparations that enabled us to go for a nice walk around campus between the prep session and the actual simulation.